PHYSLE/way/README.md

 [^1]: diagonal is a bool which if set to true will return cells in the 4 diagonal directions as well as the 4 cardinal directions
-[^2]: findWay allows a user defined heuristic function which takes the start and end cells and returns the estimated distance.
+[^2]: findWay allows for a user defined heuristic function which takes the start and end cells and returns the estimated distance.
 The default is to use a [Taxicab Hueristic](https://en.wikipedia.org/wiki/Taxicab_geometry)